conjurdemos/docker-secrets/README.md

 ## Vagrant up (optional)

+For the purposes of this demo, we use Vagrant to bring up a Docker environment.
+This step doesn't have anything to do with the Docker functionality of the demo per se, it's just an easy way to get Docker going.

-Bring up the Docker environment.
-If you have Docker on your machine, you can use it as is.
-Otherwise, bring it up using Vagrant and login:
+If you already have Docker running on your machine, you can skip this section.

+If you don't, run these commands to bring up Docker using Vagrant, and login to the new VM:

 ```
 $ vagrant up